List of Florida state symbols

 The state of Florida has numerous symbols defined by state statutes.
-The majority of the symbols were chosen after 1950; only the two oldest symbols—the state flower (chosen in 1909), and the state bird (chosen in 1927), and the state nickname (chosen in 1970)—are not listed in the 2010 Florida Statutes.
+The majority of the symbols were chosen after 1950 —the state flower (chosen in 1909), the state bird (chosen in 1927), and the state nickname (chosen in 1970)—are not listed in the Florida Statutes.
 Under the Statutes, all state symbols fall under the purview of the Executive Branch (Title IV), Secretary of State (Chapter 15), as part of the secretary's role as "Chief Cultural Officer".